Azure-Samples/function-call-dynamic-query-demo/README.md

     This will create a folder under `.azure/` in your project to store the configuration for this deployment.
 You may have multiple azd environments if desired.

-3. Configure the main.parameters.json file found in infra/main.parameters.json
+    You will be asked to select the location of which the resource will be provisioned.
+You will have the option between 3 options due to model availability.

+3. Configure your environment variables that will be used for deployment:

+> [!IMPORTANT]
+> Please note that SQL Auth cannot be turned off, an admin name and password must be given as part of the database creation process.

-    * administrator_login: login name of the administrator of the Azure SQL Database.
+ * administrator_login: login name of the administrator for the Azure SQL Database.

+    ```shell
+    azd env set AZURE_ADMIN_LOGIN someadminname
+    ```

-    * administratorPassword: password name of the administrator of the Azure SQL Database.
+ * administratorPassword: password name of the administrator for the Azure SQL Database.

+    ```shell
+    azd env set AZURE_ADMIN_PASSWORD someadminpassword
+    ```

-    * appServicePlanName: The Plan Name that will be created for the Azure App Service resource
+ * appServicePlanName: The plan name that will be created for the Azure App Service resource

+    ```shell
+    azd env set AZURE_APP_SERVICE_PLAN someappserviceplan
+    ```

  * [appServiceSkuName](https://learn.microsoft.com/en-us/azure/app-service/overview-hosting-plans) the name of he App Service SKU that will be used to provision the Azure App Service resource.

+    ```shell
+    azd env set AZURE_APP_SERVICE_SKU someskuname
+    ```

  * aad_admin_name: Principal name of the external administrator (UPN).
-    * aad_admin_objectid: PrincipalID of the external administrator (Also known as the "sid" or "ObjectID" of the user).

-4. Provision the resources and deploy the code:
+If you need to know what this value is, please run the script: [fetch-principal-info.sh](../scripts/fetch-principal-info.sh) or [fetch-principal-info.ps1](../scripts/fetch-principal-info.ps1)

     ```shell
-    azd up
+    azd env set AZURE_PRINCIPAL_NAME yourprincipalname
     ```

-    You will be asked to select the location of which the resource will be provisioned.
-You will have the option between 3 options due to model availability.

 ## Costs